 And another great quality of quinoa?
-It’s versatile, which means you can cook with it a number of tasty recipes.
+It’s versatile, which means you can cook a number of tasty recipes with it.
 Whether you fancy a burger, a chili, or porridge, quinoa’s got you.
-Here are some of our favorite recipes to cook with this ancient pseudo-grain.
+Here are some of our favorite recipes to make with this ancient pseudo-grain.

 When that burger craving hits, put down the keys.
 Instead of driving to a fast-food joint, make this quinoa and chickpea burger.
 It’s healthy, but it also gives you all the flavor of a chain-bought patty, as it’s topped with fast-food-style burger sauce.
 For the ultimate fast-food experience, serve with fries and your favorite dip.
 Or if you’re feeling extra healthy, whip up a salad!

 Get the recipe

 Having the same snacks every day can get a little boring, so why not diversify your options and whip up these delicious, protein-packed quinoa bites?
 Your future self will thank you next time you’re looking for a late afternoon pick-me-up.